-If the student's transfer GPA is below 2.0, then the applicant file must go to special committee for review to be admitted provisionally.
+If the student's transfer GPA is below 2.0, then the applicant file must go to special committee for review and consideration for provisional admission.
 The student must submit a letter explaining the events that led to the low GPA, the steps the applicant will take to ensure the GPA rises above 2.0, and the reasons that earning a college degree is important personally and professionally.

-If admitted, the student's academic progress will be closely monitored (see Satisfactory Academic Progress Policy on page 72).
+If admitted, the student's academic progress will be closely monitored (see Satisfactory Academic Progress Policy on page 35).